BinyaminSharet/neopixel-bridge/README.rst

 Arduino program that accepts commands from serial and sets the pixels accordingly.

-Currently I use it for a 24-pixel ring, but this can be changed in the header file (firmware/neopixel_bridge.h)
+Currently I use it for a 16/24-pixel ring and 60 pixel strip, but this can be changed in the header file (firmware/neopixel_bridge.h)

 Client
 ------